Valencia is a major Mediterranean port city located in eastern Spain, close to the mouth of Tura River.

-Valencia is situated in eastern Spain close to the mouth of Tura River on Mediterranean Sea.
-There is an art school and a museum of fine arts in the city, as well as two gates remain from 14th-century city walls created on Roman foundations.
+The city has an art school and a fine arts museum, as well as two gates remain from 14th-century city walls created on Roman foundations.
 Among other important Valencia's buildings are the Gothic cathedral (13th-15th century) and 15th-century Gothic silk exchange.
 Don't miss the chance to visit Lonja de la Seda and Peniscola And Castle Of The Papa Luna.

 Highlights: Cathedral, Museums, Lonja de la Seda, Peniscola